Rishav-hub/Personal-Information-Tagger-NER/README.md

-## 🆕 Personal Infromation Tagger Based on Named entity recognition
+## 🆕 Personal Information Tagger Based on Named entity recognition
 Named entity recognition (NER) helps you easily identify the key elements in a text, like names of people, places, brands, monetary values, and more.Extracting the main entities in a text helps sort unstructured data and detect important information, which is crucial if you have to deal with large datasets.
 This project has been deployed using AWS ECR and AWS EC2 Instance.

 ## 💽 Dataset